Kris Deschouwer

-Kris Deschouwer is a Belgian political scientist and professor at the Vrije Universiteit Brussel.
+Kris Deschouwer is a Belgian political scientist and emeritus professor at the Vrije Universiteit Brussel.
 He was a member of the Coudenberg group, a Belgian federalist think tank.
 His research is on the consequences of the institutional complexity of Belgium for political actors and for political parties in particular.

 Education

 He obtained a master's degree in Sociology and in Political Science at the Vrije Universiteit Brussel in 1981 and in 1987, he obtained a PhD in Political Science.

 Career

 He started his career at the VUB in 1988, where he has been teaching general introduction to political science, comparative politics, Belgian politics and parties and elections.
 In 1999, he was a research fellow at the European University Institute in Florence.
 From 1987 until 1993, he was associate professor at the Department of Comparative Politics of the University of Bergen.
 In 2004, he held the Chaire d'honneur de la ville de Lausanne at the University of Lausanne.
-Since 2003, he is co-editor of the European Journal of Political Research.
+Between 2003 and 2009, he was co-editor of the European Journal of Political Research.